Health Interest

 LDL cholesterol or commonly called “bad cholesterol,” is that fraction of cholesterol in the blood that is formed by low-density lipoproteins and that, when found in high levels, can be deposited in the arteries, promoting the formation of “atheromas”, which then become inflamed and obstruct the passage of blood, leading to heart attacks or strokes.

-LDL cholesterol levels can be reduced in two ways, through medication that prevents the formation of cholesterol in the liver or through lifestyle changes.
+LDL cholesterol levels can be lowered in two ways, through medication that prevents the formation of cholesterol in the liver or through lifestyle changes.
 The latter is the most recommended as it has no adverse effects.
 In addition, by changing our lifestyle, we prevent other chronic diseases.

 Diet plays a fundamental role in the management of LDL cholesterol levels.
-However, contrary to what many people believe, it is not necessary to stop consuming cholesterol-rich foods to lower bad cholesterol.
+However, contrary to what many people believe, it is not necessary to stop consuming cholesterol-rich foods to lower blood cholesterol.
 It is essential to consume the right fats and supplement with other compounds from foods that can help eliminate excess cholesterol from the body and decrease its hepatic synthesis.

-Best foods to reduce LDL cholesterol
+These are the best foods to reduce LDL cholesterol:

 Olive oil: It is rich in oleic acid, a monounsaturated fat that helps lower LDL cholesterol levels.
 In addition, this type of fat is neutral, meaning it does not oxidize quickly like other unsaturated fats.
 Finally, olive oil is one of the oils with the highest smoke point, which makes it ideal for cooking at high temperatures without being modified.